teaishealthy/erebus/README.md

 ## Features

 #### Default Settings

 erebus produces highly readable code when Hyperion was run with the default settings.

 #### Ultra Safe Mode

 If Hyperion was run in Ultra Safe Mode, erebus will produce code that is extremely similar to the original code as variables have not been renamed.

 #### Camouflate

-erebus currently does not support the Camouflate option of Hyperion, but it is planned.
+erebus currently does support the Camouflate option of Hyperion.

 ## License